secretstartups/handbook/content/handbook/marketing/developer-relations/contributor-success/innovation-pitch-competition.md

 * The competition's launch was delayed, primarily due to unforeseen legal complexities.
 Given it was the event's first edition, these hurdles weren't attributable to any oversight.
 The legal framework's completion exceeded expectations in time, as aspects such as prize distribution, intellectual property rights, participant eligibility, licensing, and the overall procedural wording presented new challenges for GitLab.
 * Despite their high quality, the 4 AMA video sessions achieved limited success, marking the effort-to-value ratio as suboptimal.
 * Securing feedback and movie clips from jury members proved challenging.
 In the future, informing them to schedule more time for these additional tasks well in advance is advisable.
 * The final week of the competition, marked by jury scoring, deciding on winners, and orchestrating the GitLab Pitch Show, turned into an exceptionally intense period.
 The unique pressures of this first-time event, compounded by unforeseen circumstances, heightened the challenge.
 Amid this whirlwind and the GitLab Team's preparations for a team offsite, the stress reached a peak, leading to a minor hiccup in announcing the winners — a small misstep in an otherwise nail-biting week.
 * At the time of writing the results of the Deep Dives are unknown.

-## Feedback of fulfillment partner DevPost:
+## Feedback of fulfillment partner DevPost

 * Overall very helpful.
 * The marketing package significantly boosted visibility within the DevPost community.
 Announcing through DevPost mailings led to a marked increase in traffic to the competition's website.
 * During the competition, a few minor miscommunications and unforeseen adjustments arose.
 Notably, a significant confusion occurred with the public vote announcement—publishing all legal and non-spam submissions, a number far exceeding those actually eligible.
 Clarifying the difference between "accepted" and "validated" submissions is essential, as it shapes the public voting process and the distribution of public prizes.

-# Impact Assessment
+## Impact Assessment

-## Achievement of Objectives: Evaluate whether the competition met its intended goals.
+## Achievement of Objectives: Evaluate whether the competition met its intended goals

 * Community engagement and innovation showcase initiative: This program was meticulously crafted to actively involve our community, ignite innovation, and spotlight creativity within our industry.
 It represents a significant milestone in our ongoing commitment to nurturing talent and acknowledging exceptional contributions.
 * Initial intent and adaptation: Originally, we aimed to establish Key Performance Indicators (KPIs).
 However, given that this was the inaugural edition, we lacked a baseline for comparison.
 Consequently, we made the deliberate decision not to set KPIs for this iteration.
 * Strategic learning and future preparedness: This edition was intentionally designed to maximize our learning experience, laying the groundwork for future editions.
 Alongside documenting internal processes, we meticulously analyzed topics of interest, participant profiles, and communication channels.
 * Evidence of success: Considering the impressive participation of 916 individuals, the influx of 482 new users who had never engaged with GitLab before, and the validation of 69 submissions, we confidently declare this edition a resounding success.
 Additionally, the quality of eligible submissions, heightened activity across various channels, and a remarkable 50% increase in contributions to the CI/CD catalog further reinforce this achievement.Details are available via a [separate document](https://docs.google.com/document/d/1f1P0mGEkgtwboUe5UJRolnyDUJ3WQ7q3wBTiUJQUK-k/edit?usp=sharing)

-# Future Recommendations
+## Future Recommendations

 ## Improvements